-Tip: Eat an apple instead of his unhealthy food.
+Tip: Eat an apple instead of this unhealthy food.

 11. Diet soda

-It is never enough to emphasize this: diet sodas are nothing better than regular sodas full with sugars.
+It is never enough to emphasize this: diet sodas are nothing better than regular sodas full of sugars.

 Artificial sweeteners will do no good for your health, nor for your waist in the long run.

-Tip: Freshly squeezed juice is much better solution than diet sodas.
+Tip: Freshly squeezed juice is a much better solution than diet sodas.